pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 ## Prerequisites

-Before you can start working on this example, make sure you have the following prerequisites:

-You should understand deferred processing by reading the documentation and trying the [deferred processing example](../deferred_processing_plus_transactions).
+Before you start working on this example, you should understand deferred processing by reading the documentation and trying the [deferred processing example](../deferred_processing_plus_transactions).
 That example is used extensively here.